cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m2_o1_uploading/description.md

 1. Go to [Media Library](https://cloudinary.com/console/media_library) in the [Cloudinary Console](https://cloudinary.com/console/) Direct link: https://cloudinary.com/console/media_library
 1. Upload the **Succulent - 14467.mp4** file by either dragging the file into the browser window OR clicking the **Upload button** and then selecting **Upload Local Files**

-Now that the file is uploaded,
+Now that the file is uploaded, click the [NEED IMAGE] icon to get the url and paste it into the Resource URL and click _HACK_ to proceed.